progit/progit/en/03-git-branching/01-chapter3.markdown

 ### Tracking Branches ###

 Checking out a local branch from a remote branch automatically creates what is called a _tracking branch_.
 Tracking branches are local branches that have a direct relationship to a remote branch.
-If you’re on a tracking branch and type git push, Git automatically knows which server and branch to push to.
+If you’re on a tracking branch and type `git push`, Git automatically knows which server and branch to push to.
 Also, running `git pull` while on one of these branches fetches all the remote references and then automatically merges in the corresponding remote branch.

 When you clone a repository, it generally automatically creates a `master` branch that tracks `origin/master`.
 That’s why `git push` and `git pull` work out of the box with no other arguments.
 However, you can set up other tracking branches if you wish — ones that don’t track branches on `origin` and don’t track the `master` branch.
 The simple case is the example you just saw, running `git checkout -b [branch] [remotename]/[branch]`.
 If you have Git version 1.6.2 or later, you can also use the `--track` shorthand: